shreyanaadhikari/Python-Basics/README.md

-# Foundations-for-Data-Science
 # 🐍 Python Basics (Learning Journal)
-> **My structured path from Python fundamentals to Data Science.**
----

 ## About This Repo

-This is my personal Python learning journal, a day-by-day log of everything I'm picking up as I build toward a career in Data Science.
+This is my personal Python learning journal, a day-by-day log of everything I'm picking up as I build towards my career.
 Each entry includes what I learned, key takeaways, and screenshots from my own practice sessions, including all the required coding tasks.

 This repo is part of a larger learning roadmap: